RuichiXiong/RuichiXiong.github.io/_pages/about.md

 Welcome to my website!

-I am a Ph.D. candidate in the Economic Analysis and Policy Area of Rotman School of Management, University of Toronto.
+I am a Ph.D. candidate at the Rotman School of Management of University of Toronto.

 I am on the job market in the academic year 2022-2023.

-My current researches focuses on the impacts of information flow through international geographic and social connections on local entrepreneurial and innovative activities.
+My primary research interest lies in the impacts of international geographic and social connections on local entrepreneurial and innovative activities.

 <ins>Research fields</ins>: Urban, Entrepreneurship, Innovation, Trade, Development.